MitroiBogdanJob/StockRobotApp/Presentation/README.txt

 ## Prerequisites

-- .NET 8.0 SDK**: Ensure you have .NET 8 SDK installed on your development machine.
+- .NET 8.0 : Ensure you have .NET 8.0 SDK installed on your development machine.
 -  The json file.

 ## Setup and Configuration